-What is the story in the book?
+Nocturnal Animals: What is the story in the book?

 The book is a story of a person by the name Tony.
 The novel’s story is analogous to Edward’s life.
-This analogous nature is not evident in the beginning but it becomes clear towards the end of the film.
+This analogous nature is not evident in the beginning but it becomes clear towards the end of Nocturnal Animals.
 We’ll get to this in a bit.
 As Susan reads the book, we are shown Tony’s character played out by Edward.
 This is because the book is written by Edward so it is natural that Susan sees the lead character being played by Edward.
 The book starts off with Tony (Jake), his wife Laura (Isla) and daughter India on a road trip through Texas.
 They are passing through a dark highway.
 On the way, they encounter a car that is blocking them.
 Tony honks, the car moves to give way.
 India gives the middle finger from the back seat to the driver that was blocking them.
 The driver takes offence, overtakes them and brakes abruptly.
 Tony rams into the back of their car as a result.
 The car has three people in it.
 After this, they force Tony’s car off the highway.
 They point out that Tony’s car has a flat tyre.